karx/kaaroClip-11ty/README.md

 =====

 Storytelling experience built using A-frame and Anime.js.
+In a quest to build `A framework for storytelling using structure data.`

 Entities are picked from Wikidata, JSON upload or custom defination in Markdown files.